a-berm/BlogManagement/README.md

 This web api handles operation on blog posts.
 * A user is either a regular user or an administrator.
 * When a regular user creates a post, this post should be reviewed.
-* When an administrator creates a post, this post is auto-approuved.
+* When an administrator creates a post, this post is auto-approved.
-* Only approuved posts are visible to users.
+* Only approved posts are visible to users.
 * Only administrators can review posts.

 ## Guidelines